UNIVERSITI PUTRA MALAYSIA

 Q: Which extra fees do I have to pay on top of the tuition fee?
 A: On top of the tuition fee, we charge an application fee of 75 EUR.
 Some additional fees become payable upon arriving in Malaysia, such as Mobility fees and Student Pass processing fees.
 Please note that these fees are subject to change.
 When calculating your budget, please also take into account flights, accommodation and other costs of living.

 Q: What are the costs of living in Malaysia?
 Kuala Lumpur has been voted the most affordable city in the world for a student.
 The real costs will depend on your lifestyle.
 Find a list of general living costs here.
 Read more about budgeting your study abroad semester.

 Q: I need to have my learning agreement/certificate of enrollment signed.
 What should I do?
 A: Please fill the document and send it to email@example.com.

 Q: When will I receive my Official Acceptance Letter?
-The electronic official letter of acceptance (called Offer Letter) will be sent to you by email 2–3 months before the semester starts.
+The official letter of acceptance (Offer Letter) will be sent to you by email 2–3 months before the semester starts.
 You will need this for your eVAL application.
 You cannot apply for eVAL with the initial acceptance letter from Asia Exchange.

 Q: When will I receive my Transcript of Records?
-The university prepares and sends the Academic Records usually within 1-2 months after the end of the semester but you can already see your grades in the online student portal before that.
+The university prepares and sends the Academic Records, usually within 1-2 months after the end of the semester.
+Still, you can already see your grades in the online student portal before that.
 The university will inform you when the grades are online.